A study of memory effects in a chess database: Theoretical background

-In Eq.~\eqref{eq1}, $\tau$ is a time scale in which recently added games have comparable probabilities and can be considered as the memory kernel extension. $C(t)$ is a logarithmic normalization factor.
-The probability distribution density of the game frequencies that results from this process is \cite{Cattuto06EPL}:
+In Eq.~\eqref{eq1}, $\tau_c$ is a time scale in which recently added game-lines have comparable associated probabilities, and it can be considered as a measure of the memory kernel extension. $C(t)$ is a logarithmic normalization factor.
+The probability distribution density for the popularity of the game-lines that results from this process is \cite{Cattuto06EPL}: